gaehlerm/SoftwareEngineering/README.md

 The attempt to keep the model unified is the most obvious one.
 Though it is hard to keep up the required level of communication to maintain this state.
 A good way to enforce this communication is Continuous Integration (CI).
 CI forces the team to merge often and early and therefore differences between the model and the actual code become apparent early.
 The automated tests enforce the behavior of the model and warn the developers if they are inadvertedly changing it.

-On the other hand working on a unified model is not always possible as for bigger project the forces tearing the single model apart become too big.
-In an entreprise scale software it is simply not possible to work in a single model.
+On the other hand, working on a unified model is not always possible as for bigger project the forces tearing the single model apart become too big.
+In an entreprise scale software, it is simply not possible to work in a single model.
 The different requirements to the code become too big.
 In a single model, the `user` object for instance becomes too complex as it just keeps growing over time.
 At some point it is easier to deal with several different `user` objects where each one of them is smaller, making it easier to work with.

 ### Context map

+// this is really short. look at it again?
+Add a figure?

 A context map is important when a model is split up in two parts.
 Both parts are now bounded contexts.
 They are individual domain models with a clearly defined boundary.
 You'll need a translation map to convert one model to the other.
 The translation map is similar to an adapter pattern.
 It converts one inteface the other one.